Anna Duggar Divorce: Is Josh Duggar’s Wife Finally Leaving Him?

 Anna Duggar is about to file for divorce from her husband, Josh Duggar, according to inside sources close to the couple.

-As The Hollywood Gossip reports, wife Anna Duggar (formerly Anna Keller), has had all she’s going to take of Josh’s ways, and has been on the phone with a divorce lawyer.
+As The Hollywood Gossip reported, wife Anna Duggar (formerly Anna Keller), has had all she’s going to take of Josh’s ways, and has been on the phone with a divorce lawyer.
 An unnamed source close to the couple says she chose to call a lawyer on the phone, rather than go to his or her office in person, for fear of being spotted by the media.

-“Anna has spoken to the lawyer on the phon… she’s been putting off the meeting for some time.
+“Anna has spoken to the lawyer on the phone… she’s been putting off the meeting for some time.
 She was terrified of being spotted at their office, but she is now finally ready to make the move.
 [She] will be visiting the attorney in the next week or so.”

 Great to be at the museum of the Bible launch event tonight in DC! #BibleMuseum @museumofbible